 Conscience Wars in Transnational Perspective: Religious Liberty, Third-Party Harm, and Pluralism

-Those who believe contraception, abortion, and same-sex relationships are sinful are increasingly seeking religious exemptions from laws protecting these practices.
+Opponents of contraception, abortion, and same-sex relationships now seek religious exemptions from laws protecting the practices.
 This essay examines the spread of these culture-war conscience claims in the United States and across borders.
+After surveying the spread of these new religious liberty claims, and sampling the laws’ nascent response, we offer a pluralism-respecting framework for engaging with claims of this kind.

-Religious liberty claims asserted in these culture-war contexts differ from claims for the accommodation of religious ritual observance in ways that warrant principled legal response.
+These religious liberty claims differ in form from traditional claims seeking the accommodation of religious dress or ritual.
 When a person of faith seeks an exemption from legal duties to another in the belief that the citizens the law protects are sinning, granting the religious exemption can inflict material and dignitary harms on those whom the law protects.
 Complicity-based conscience claims, which have proliferated in conflicts over reproductive rights and LGBT equality, raise special concerns with third-party harm and threaten to undermine a workable system of religious accommodation.
 Employing cross-borders comparisons to illustrate, we argue that religious accommodation of claims arising in culture-war contexts serves pluralist ends only when the accommodation is structured to shield other citizens from harm.

 Keywords: religious liberty, accommodation, exemptions, religous freedom, Hobby Lobby, Zubik, Eweida, transnational, comparative, reproductive rights, LGBT equality, abortion, contraception, same-sex marriage